ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ### Player instructions

-You will finish act 3, conflict.
-It is the act that starts with Mother E repeating her line “I have decided to sell the Tiara”.
+You will finish act 3 (Conflict).
+This is the act that starts with Mother E repeating her line “I have decided to sell the Tiara”.
 End the act by pretending to receive a message/call on your old cell phone saying your booked taxi has arrived.
 You end the act by saying good by and leaving the apartment.
-Wait a second and then walk back into the room with your fist raised above your head and saying “This ends act 2.
+Wait a second and then walk back into the room with your fist raised above your head, saying “This ends act 2.
 Act 3 consists of 3 dream sequences.
 We move away the table and chairs to get an open space and then we give the scene to Granny’s Granny C”.

 ### Voluntary Accessory
-A pastille box to offer when brokering peace.
+A pastille box to offer from when brokering peace.

-## Granny’s Granny C
+## Great-granny C

-You were born in 1894 in Gnesta, a small village in the countryside outside Stockholm.
-You grew up comfortably but simply with the smell of freshly baked cinnamon rolls, but you know your family history.
+You were born in 1894 in Gnesta, a small village in the countryside far outside of Stockholm.
+You childhood was simple but comfortable a spacious but unassuming house filled with the smell of freshly baked cinnamon rolls.
+But you know your family legacy promiesd so much more.

-You are the descendent of a fantastic family history, filled with adventure and glamour.
+You are the descendent of a fantastic family, whose history was filled with both adventure and glamour.
 Never was this more clear that in the live of your grandmother, the Viscountess A, whom you always looked up to.
 Losing here when you were just a teenager was a hard blow.
-A while later, most of the country house was lost ti a fire, destroying almost everything that linked back to your family history and financial security.
+Some years later, the country house burned down to the ground in a fire, destroying almost everything that connected you to your family history and financial security.
 The only remnant was the Tiara, which you inherited when you got married.
-The Tiara was your most prized possession and your connection with your ancestresses.
+The Tiara was your most prized possession and your only connection with your ancestresses.
 You have never even considered the idea that it could ever be sold.

-You married a bank clerk when you were young and moved back to downtown Stockholm with him, fleeing the suffocating country life.
-There you ruled the household with an iron fist valuing a conservative, but active, lifestyle.
+You married a bank clerk when you were young and moved back to Vasastan in downtown Stockholm with him, fleeing the suffocating country life and ruling the household with an iron fist.
+You value a conservative, but active, lifestyle.
 You participated in several causes taking care of the moral of society.
-You had arrange meetings and sewing bees in your apartment, and conducted cultural outings to the theatre.
+You arranged meetings and sewing bees in your apartment.
+You conducted cultural outings to the theatre.
 You did not care much for the fight for the right to vote, which was in full swing during your teenage years.
-You have tried to lead your daughter with a firm grip and make her understand the value of the old housewife ideal, and the feminine heritage and duty.
+You have tried to lead your daughter with a firm grip and make her understand feminine heritage and duty, and the value of the old housewife ideals.
 If women try to be like men, they lose their feminine power and greatness.
-You try to balance your disappointment with your daughter for going against you when she went to teachers collage with a secret admiration (So far never spoken out loud) that she actually did it…
+You try to balance your disappointment with your daughter for going against you when she went to teachers collage with a secret admiration (So far never spoken out loud to living or dead) that she actually did it…

 You do not want your descendants to lose their link back to their ancestresses and the Tiara is the foremost and last symbol that remains.

-Despite your differences, you have a mostly positive relationship with your mother B, But you do think that her decision to go around you and financially support your daughters collage tuition was equal parts helping her and sticking it to you.
+Despite your differences, you have a mostly positive relationship with your mother B. But you do think that her decision to go around you and financially support your daughter's collage tuition was equal parts helping her and sticking it to you.

 You never understood your mother B’s bitterness to her mother, the Viscountess A, and the fantastic life that A gave her.
 You sometimes get angry with B that she does not appreciate A.